Restaurant software development company

 2. 02

-When reservations live in one system and orders in another, your front-of-house team is reconciling two views manually during service.
-Tables get double-booked, covers are miscounted, and the kitchen gets no advance warning of party size.
-A connected system means one source of truth from booking to bill.
+When reservations live in one system and orders in another, your front-of-house team reconciles two views manually during service.
+Tables get double-booked, covers get miscounted, and the kitchen gets no advance warning of party size.
+According to Toast's 2024 restaurant industry research, individual restaurants lose up to $26,000 per year to food waste, part of an estimated $2 billion in lost annual profits for the US restaurant industry.
+Operational fragmentation between purchasing, inventory, and kitchen systems is a direct driver.
+A connected system gives everyone one source of truth from booking to bill.

 3. 03

-Loyalty program only tracked on paper punch cards
+Loyalty program tracked on paper punch cards with no customer data

-Paper stamp cards have no customer data, no purchase history, and no way to target a win-back offer at a diner who hasn't visited in 45 days.
-A digital loyalty programme connected to your POS knows who your regulars are, what they order, and when they're drifting -- so you can act on it.
+Paper stamp cards have no purchase history and no way to target a win-back offer at a diner who hasn't visited in 45 days.
+A digital loyalty programme connected to your POS knows who your regulars are, what they order, and when they're drifting.
+That's the difference between waiting for people to come back and actually getting them back.

 4. 04

-Kitchen display system not matching front-of-house ticket flow
+Kitchen display that doesn't match front-of-house ticket flow

-Tickets printed at the pass don't match what the server entered, courses fire in the wrong order, and the expediter is resolving conflicts verbally instead of reading a screen.
-A KDS built for your station layout and course-fire logic eliminates the gap between what's ordered and what's prepared.
+Tickets printed at the pass don't match what the server entered.
+Courses fire in the wrong order.
+The expediter resolves conflicts verbally instead of reading a screen.
+Each service period, that gap costs you covers, comps, and staff stress.
+A KDS built for your station layout and course-fire logic closes it.

 What we build

-Custom POS built for your service format — table service, counter service, or hybrid.
+Custom POS built for your service format: table service, counter service, or hybrid.
 Table-level order management with split billing, course firing, and modifier handling.
 Payment processing with card, cash, and digital wallet support.
-Integration with your loyalty programme for points earning at every transaction.
+Loyalty integration so points earn at every transaction.
 End-of-day reconciliation and till management.
-Offline mode for resilience when connectivity drops.
-Hardware integration for your specific POS terminals and receipt printers.
+Offline mode for when connectivity drops.
+Hardware integration for your specific terminals and receipt printers.

-Direct online ordering that keeps the customer relationship in your hands rather than a third-party aggregator.
+Direct online ordering that keeps the customer relationship in your hands, not a third-party aggregator's.
 Menu management with item availability by time of day, modifiers, upsell prompts, and real-time stock updates.
 Order routing to kitchen display or printer.
 Payment processing with saved cards for repeat customers.
-Loyalty points earning on every online order.
+Loyalty points on every online order.
 Integration with Uber Eats, DoorDash, and Just Eat for aggregator-channel order management alongside your direct channel.

 Custom loyalty programmes that connect dine-in, takeaway, and delivery into a single points balance.
 Tier management with benefit escalation for your top diners.
 Campaign tools for bonus points on quiet nights, birthday rewards, and win-back offers for lapsed guests.
 Digital stamp cards for simpler visit-based programmes.
-We've shipped 20+ loyalty platforms across hospitality and food service — we know the mechanics that drive repeat visits versus the ones that just add complexity.
+We've shipped 20+ loyalty platforms across hospitality and food service.
 See our Loyalty Programme Development page.

 Reservation management with table assignment, cover count tracking, and guest arrival management.
 Waitlist handling with SMS notifications when a table is ready.
 Floor plan management with drag-and-drop table assignment for your specific venue layout.
-Integration with your POS so front-of-house and kitchen always have the same view.
+POS integration so front-of-house and kitchen always share the same view.
 No-show protection with deposit capture and cancellation policies.
 Multi-dining-area management for restaurants with bar, terrace, and private dining.

 Order routing from POS and online ordering to kitchen display screens.
 Station-level routing so starters, mains, and desserts go to the right preparation area.
 Order timing with course-fire controls so the kitchen knows when to start each course.
 Bump and recall functionality for kitchen confirmation and order review.
 Expediter display for pass management.
-Integration with your POS so the kitchen view always matches what the server entered.
-Built for your kitchen's specific station layout and workflow.
+Built for your kitchen's specific station layout and workflow, not a generic template.

 How we work with restaurant businesses